Pablo Carreño Busta: Personal life

+Coaching

 In 2015, Carreño Busta joined the Ferrero Tennis Academy in Alicante to train with coach Samuel López.

 In December 2024, it was announced that he had split with coach López and the Ferrero Academy.
 In the beginning of the 2025 season, he started training at the TEC Carles Ferrer Salat in Barcelona with a new coach Víctor López Morón.